-If economy is more your speed, you can book a flight for 30,000 miles (transfer 75,000 Marriott Bonvoy points).
+If economy is more your speed, you can book a flight starting at around 35,000 points (transfer 90,000 Marriott Bonvoy points).

 There are far too many great uses of Marriott Bonvoy points to count.
-As a transfer partner with over 40 airlines, Marriott Bonvoy points are definitely among the most valuable rewards points in the world.
+As a transfer partner with over 38 partner airlines, Marriott Bonvoy points are definitely among the most valuable reward points in the world.

 There’s so much value to be had when using Marriott Bonvoy points, including flying some of the world’s best first class products from airlines like Etihad and Lufthansa.